hed115599/AnimonVLM/README.md

-# AnimonVLM
+# PigVLM
-The official code for AnimonVLM.
+The official code for PigVLM.

 ---